Qualcomm Stadium, once home to the Chargers and, prior to the construction of Petco Park, the San Diego Padres, is no more.

 Naming Rights

-A timeline of Qualcomm’s names and sponsors:
+A timeline of the previous stadium's names and sponsors:

 • San Diego Stadium (1967-1979)